Understanding Reverberation in Architectural Acoustics

 George Cook

 Have you ever acknowledged the crystal-clear acoustics in a grand theatre yet found yourself straining to hear in a noisy office or restaurant?
+This phenomenon is largely attributed to reverberation, a key component of our auditory experience.

 Rooms with many hard, sound-reflecting surfaces have more audible reverberations, and the opposite is true for rooms with many soft, sound-absorbing finishes.

+But, of course, it can be much more complex than that.
 Read on to learn more about reverberation and its role in building acoustically optimised spaces.

 Reverberation 101: definition and causes